implico/frontend-starter/README.md

 - `this.isDev`: indicates whether dev or prod mode

-### Tasks
+### Adding/removing tasks

-All core tasks are organized in the `taskReg` object.
+All tasks to be registered in gulp are organized in the `taskReg` object.
 Consider the following example definition that may be placed in the `frs.tasks.js` file:

 ```js
 appData.taskReg['mytask'] = {